oVirt/ovirt-site/source/release/4.3.10/index.md

 # oVirt 4.3.10 Release Notes

-The oVirt Project is pleased to announce the availability of the 4.3.10 First Release Candidate as of April 23, 2020.
+The oVirt Project is pleased to announce the availability of the 4.3.10 Second Release Candidate as of April 28, 2020.

 oVirt is a free open-source distributed virtualization solution, designed to manage your entire enterprise infrastructure.